 After that, we recommend you check out our full list of must have WordPress plugins for even more features and functionalities.

 That’s all.
 We hope this guide helped you learn how to move your blog from Medium to WordPress.
-If you liked this article, then you may also want to check out our guides on moving a blog from Blogger to WordPress and transfer WordPress from local server to live site.
+Now you’re ready to Customize your WordPress Website.
+You may also want to Create a Custom WordPress Layout that acts as a page template that you can reuse over and over again.